Ultrasound: Ultrasonic disintegration

 Similar to ultrasonic cleaning, biological cells including bacteria can be disintegrated.
 High power ultrasound produces cavitation that facilitates particle disintegration or reactions.
 This has uses in biological science for analytical or chemical purposes (sonication and sonoporation) and in killing bacteria in sewage.
 High power ultrasound can disintegrate corn slurry and enhance liquefaction and saccharification for higher ethanol yield in dry corn milling plants.

-Ultrasonic humidifier
+Ultrasonic humidification

-The ultrasonic humidifier, one type of nebulizer (a device that creates a very fine spray), is a popular type of humidifier.
-It works by vibrating a metal plate at ultrasonic frequencies to nebulize (sometimes incorrectly called "atomize") the water.
+Ultrasound waves can be used to create a very fine aerosol mist by vibrating a small metal plate at ultrasonic frequencies to nebulize (sometimes incorrectly called "atomize") the liquid.
 Because the water is not heated for evaporation, it produces a cool mist.

+Ultrasonic humidification can be used in neonatal incubators, for nebulization of medications for respiratory treatment, for room humidification, and as ultrasonic hydroponic foggers used in aeroponics.

-The ultrasonic pressure waves nebulize not only the water but also materials in the water including calcium, other minerals, viruses, fungi, bacteria, and other impurities.
-Illness caused by impurities that reside in a humidifier's reservoir fall under the heading of "Humidifier Fever".
+Ultrasonic pressure waves nebulize not only water but also materials in the water.
+This can be beneficial for delivering a uniform mist of medications to the airways during nebulization.
+However, calcium, other minerals, viruses, fungi, bacteria, and other impurities can also be present within the mist created, particularly in room humidifiers.
+Illness caused by impurities that reside in a humidifier's reservoir is called "Humidifier Fever".

-Ultrasonic humidifiers are frequently used in aeroponics, where they are generally referred to as foggers.